emil2k/joltem/help/texts/help/index.md

 <a name="impact" class="anchor-fix"></a>
 #### What is impact?

-To track each user's continous contribution to a project we use a metrice called **impact**.
+To track each user's continuous contribution to a project we use a metric called **impact**.
 Impact is earned through the peer review of comments and solutions.

 <a name="peer-review" class="anchor-fix"></a>
 #### How does the peer review work?